google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

    `applicationId`.
    Filter the list by the `applicationId` you chose earlier and click on that entry.
 3. You’ll see a page listing your app’s signature and with a generated Digital Asset Link.
-   Click on the Copy or Share buttons at the bottom to export it however you like (eg, save to Google Keep, email it to yourself).
+   Click on the Copy or Share buttons at the bottom to export it however you like (e.g., save to Google Keep, email it to yourself).

 Put the Digital Asset Link in a file called `assetlinks.json` and upload it to your website at